typo3-themes/themes/Migration.md

 *   The `availableLanguages` setting must be completely removed.
 This setting/parameter is not longer available in the LanguageMenu widget.
 This configuration is solved simply by activating or deactivating languages in your site configuration.
 *   The `currentLanguageUid` setting is no longer required and will be fetched immediately from the *TSFE*.
 *   The default values for `defaultLanguageIsoCodeShort`, `defaultLanguageLabel` and `defaultLanguageFlag` are no longer required and will be read from the site configuration.

+### Extension names of theme extensions

+For performance reasons Themes tries to read only extensions which extension key starts with *theme_*.
+If you've named your theme extension with an different name, you need to modify the extension configuration (you might change or remove the *themeExtensionsStartWith* setting).

+### TypoScript file extensions

+The TypoScript file extension must be *typoscript* - for example *setup.typoscript*, *constants.typoscript*, *tsconfig.typoscript* - otherwise Themes won't load show up your theme!